Last Updated on March 2, 2021 by Shaun Snapp

 What you say wouldn’t be a fair assessment, because that scenario doesn’t exist in the real world (in my opinion).”

 Engaging, because once again, no field data point supports this.
 And Appleby makes it appear as if SAP’s only motivation was to improve database performance.
-It seems that the ability to use their control over applications at a customer to push into the database business and make more money and take more control over the account does not fact into any of Appleby’s comments.
+It seems that the ability to use their control over applications at a customer to push into the database business and make more money and take more control over the account does not factor into any of Appleby’s comments.

 HANA is a Slow OLTP Engine?